dixent/one-file-test/async-data.md

 It will be called server-side once (on the first request to the Nuxt app) and client-side when navigating to further routes.
 This method receives [the context](/api/context) as the first argument, you can use it to fetch some data and Nuxt.js will merge it with the component data.

-Hop-Hey lalaley

-Two some new p1

-_Two some new p2_

 Nuxt.js will automatically merge the returned object with the component data.